benseshi/exein/README.md

  2. Build the libexnl
  3. Build the mle-player
  4. Tag your target executable
- 5. Produce a model for your target process
+ 5. Train a model for your target process
  6. Test the solution